 Earlier this month, a very forgotten-type of policy was announced.
 After 15 years, India got a new National Health Policy 2017.
 Since in a democracy the government often delivers what the people demand, such a lapsed policy revision, after 2002, could be blamed on the people.
 On what they demand from their elected representatives.
 But there’s another plausible explanation for this apathy.
+It’s the mirror opposite.
+Like Alice peeping Through the Looking Glass in Lewis Carroll’s sequel.
+The policy did not move at all in 15 years, but the topmost bureaucrat in this ministry moved the fastest.

 Check-in, check-out: India’s fast-moving health bureaucracy